lpod/lpod-docs/level1-styles.rst

 A page layout style may specify a columned page.
-A ``set_columns()`` method, called from a page layout object, does the job with the number of columns as a first mandatory argument and a ``gap`` optional name parameter that specifies the gap between columns.
+A ``set_columns()`` method, called from a page layout object, does the job with the number of columns as a first argument and a ``gap`` optional name parameter that specifies the gap between columns.
 By default, all columns have the same width.
+If the first argument is missing or less than 2, then the page layout is no longer columned.
 It's possible to set extra properties in order to specify each column individually and to define a separator line between columns, through the low-level (lpOD 1) API.

 Drawing page styles
 ~~~~~~~~~~~~~~~~~~~